sabbirhossainujjal/sabbirhossainujjal.github.io/_pages/about.md

 <!-- I am currently looking for graduate positions in labs focusing on **<span style="font-size: 16px;">nanophotonics, active plasmonics and non-linear optics</span>**.
 For my Master's thesis, I am working on enhancing non-linear optical phenomena with active plasmonics.   -->

-I am also doing M.Sc in  [Electrical and Electronic Engineering][EEE-BUET] from [Bangladesh University of Engineering and Technology (BUET)][buet] with a specialization in Natural Language Understanding and Conversational AI under [Professor Dr. Mohammad Ariful Haque][Arif].
+I have done my B.Sc in  [Electrical and Electronic Engineering][EEE-BUET] from [Bangladesh University of Engineering and Technology (BUET)][buet] with a specialization in Natural Language Understanding and Conversational AI under [Professor Dr. Mohammad Ariful Haque][Arif].

 My research interest includes  deep learning and natural language undersatanding, conversational ai system design and human computer interaction.
 I have been working with deep learning and natural language processing for 2 years.
 Also I have very passionate about robtics and human robot interaction.